Pocket Jacks – Tips for Beginners and Scared Players

 It has to be the hand players complain the most about.
-I’ve had many discussions with players over pocket jacks.
+I’ve had many discussions with players over playing pocket jacks.
 They’ve ranged from questioning whether they should be folded to a 4 bet to should they be played for set value only.
-Many players seem to have a phobia about pocket jacks.
-I think a lot of it stems from players stubbornness, an unwillingness to fold strong hands.
-This causes them to lose more than they should with a strong, but very beatable hand.
-This article will cover everything a beginner needs to know about a pair of fish hooks in Texas Hold’em.

 Pocket Jacks Odds

-Ahead of smaller pairs80%
+Ahead of smaller pairs | 80% |

-Chance of beating a higher pocket pair19%
+Chance of beating a higher pocket pair | 19% |

-Beating a random hand77%
+Beating a random hand | 77% |

 How Often Will I be Dealt Jacks?

-You can expect to be dealt pocket jacks approximately 0.45% of the time or 1 in 221 hands.
+You can expect to be dealt pocket jacks 0.45% of the time or 1 in 221 hands.

 Why Do People Hate Pocket Jacks?

-Players like poker to be simple, straightforward and easy.
-Sadly, this is rarely the case, particularly when you hold pocket jacks.
-People don’t like being in awkward situations and having tough decisions.
-That’s logical isn’t it?
-Do you want easier decisions or tough ones?
-It’s a no brainer.
 When you’re holding a pair of jacks, a higher card will flop over ½ the time.
 The problem with this is that people like big cards.
 They are the most favourable hands to play in Texas Hold’em.
 Therefore, people get concerned, and rightly so to some extent, that their jacks are already beat.

-Tips How to Play Pocket Jacks
+Tips on Playing Pocket Jacks

 There are plenty of ways playing pocket jacks.
 The tips below should see you generate a better rate of return on them than other more erratic ways.

-Exercise caution and pot control
+Exercise caution

 If you lose lots of money with jacks, try playing a bit more careful.
 Perhaps you’ve been overplaying them.
 If it’s an early position raise, perhaps just flat call and take a flop?
-If you’ve flopped an overpair, perhaps just flat call on the flop instead of raising?
-Pot control can be a fantastic thing.
-You can bluff catch, bet for value later and save money if you’re beat too.
+There may be more value in flat calling before the flop an early raise, especially if you’re deeper than 50 big blinds.

 Consider the information first